kiesraad/pyeml_bindings/README.md

 # Python bindings for the EML_NL Standard

+> [!NOTE]
+>
+> This Python package makes it easier to work with `EML_NL` files in Python, but is no substitute for the [official standard](https://www.kiesraad.nl/verkiezingen/osv-en-eml/eml-standaard).
+Please use the official XSD files for validating `EML_NL` files.

 Data bindings for the EML_NL Standard to load EML_NL files into Python [dataclasses](https://docs.python.org/3/library/dataclasses.html) with correct structure, datatypes and typehints following the [EML_NL Xml Schema Definitions](https://www.kiesraad.nl/adviezen-en-publicaties/formulieren/2016/osv/eml-bestanden/eml_nl_1_2_1-xsd).
 Type hints can be statically checked using [mypy](https://mypy-lang.org/) or [pyright](https://github.com/microsoft/pyright).

 ## Requirements